Is there any place for monogamy in modern LGBTQ culture?

 “Why is there such an expectation that you’ll get together with one person and then go all the way?
 Do people ever stop and question it or do they follow this routine without thinking?”

 “The stigma is definitely projected on gay men and bisexuals primarily, but not all of us want sex all the time.
-Sure, some queer people do but, so do straight people.
-Being LGBTQ+ doesn’t automatically mean you want multiple partners,” Anna explains.
+Sure, some queer people do but, so do some straight people.
+Being LGBTQ doesn’t automatically mean you want multiple partners,” Anna explains.

 It was when she was active on the dating scene that Anna realised being with more than one person wasn’t suited to her.
 “I did date a lot of different people at the time, but I noticed it didn’t make me happy at all,” she confesses.